-Introduction to Constitutional & Non-Constitutional Bodies-Elections - Special Provisions relating to certain classes -Languages - Emergency Provisions - Miscellaneous - Amendment of the Constitution - Temporary, Transitional and Special Provisions - Short title, date of commencement, Authoritative text in Hindi and Repeals.
+Introduction to Constitutional & Non-Constitutional Bodies-Elections - Special Provisions relating to certain classes - Languages - Emergency Provisions - Miscellaneous - Amendment of the Constitution - Temporary, Transitional and Special Provisions - Short title, date of commencement, Authoritative text in Hindi and Repeals.
 Schedules of the Constitution of India - Appendices in the Constitution of India.

-- Appreciate the philosophical foundations of the Indian Constitution. - Understand the functions of the Indian government. - Understand and abide the rules of the Indian constitution. - Gain knowledge on functions of state Government and Local bodies. - Gain Knowledge on constitution functions and role of constitutional bodies and amendments of constitution.
+- Appreciate the philosophical foundations of the Indian Constitution. - Understand the functions of the Indian government. - Apprehend and abide by the rules of the Indian constitution. - Comprehend the functions of state Government and Local bodies.
+Gain Knowledge on constitution functions and role of constitutional bodies and amendments of - constitution.